Bosa: History

 It remained in the hands of the Malaspina until the 14th century, when it was taken over by the Crown of Aragon.
 Along with the rest of Sardinia, it was later ruled by Spain.
 For a short period in between, it was a part of the Giudicato of Arborea.

-Bosa is known for a classical way of saying: you do like they do in Bosa: if it rains, they let it rains.
+Bosa is known for a classical way of saying: you do like they do in Bosa: if it rains, they let it rain.